JimmyDansbo/VTUIlib/VTUIlib-acme.md

 All macros can be called without arguments in which case they will function exactly like the functions in the generic library.
 See the [VTUI generic](VTUIlib-generic.md) library documentation.

-To call functions in the exact same way as with the generic library, each macro should be called from a subroutine like this:<br>
+To call functions in the exact same way as with the generic library, each macro should be called from a subroutine like this:

 	vtui_gotoxy:
 		+VTUI_GOTOXY
 		rts